 - Five sites open year round (water available only at restroom/shower building in winter)

 - 1 electrical site with water (closed in winter)

-- More than 30 tent sites with water nearby (closed in winter)
+- 32 tent sites with water nearby (closed in winter)

 - Hot showers and flush toilets

-- Horse camp with 7 sites (closed in winter)
+- Horse camp with seven sites (closed in winter)

 - RV dump station is located 7 miles west at Deadman’s Pass Rest Area

-One tent site is accessible to campers with disabilities.
+Tent site A19 is accessible to campers with disabilities.